-As of December 31, 2021 and 2020, the outstanding principal balance on the junior subordinated debt securities owed to BCTII was \$26.8 million.
+As of December 31, 2022 and 2021, the outstanding principal balance on the junior subordinated debt securities owed to BCTII was \$26.8 million.
 The BCTII trust preferred securities and Bimini Capital's BCTII Junior Subordinated Notes have a rate of interest that floats at a spread of 3.50% over the prevailing three-month LIBOR rate.
-As of December 31, 2021, the interest rate was 3.70%.
+As of December 31, 2022, the interest rate was 8.27%.
 The BCTII trust preferred securities and Bimini Capital's BCTII Junior Subordinated Notes require quarterly interest distributions and are redeemable at Bimini Capital's option, in whole or in part and without penalty.
 Bimini Capital's BCTII Junior Subordinated Notes are subordinate and junior in right of payment to all present and future senior indebtedness.
+After June 30, 2023, an appropriate SOFR index will be used to determine the interest rate on the junior subordinated notes.